metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 ***

 Each Metapsy database also contains variables in which the (raw or pre-calculated) effect size data is stored.
-In each row, one of the following variable groups (a) to (d) will be specified, depending on the type of outcome data reported in the paper.
+In each row, one of the following variable groups (a) to (e) is specified, depending on the type of outcome data reported in the paper.
 The rest of the variable groups will contain `NA` in that row.

 <br>